-Business risks/Product quality and safety Risk identification Risk management Placing on the market a product that does not meet the safety and safety of L'Oréal products, whether based on proven facts or not, whether or not they are related to the use or misuse of a product, could affect the Group's sales and reputation.
-Consumer safety is an absolute priority for L'Oréal: assessing safety is before any new product development process and a prerequisite before any new product can be brought to the market.
+Business risks/Product quality and safety

+Placing on the market a product that does not meet the safety requirements, or consumer or stakeholder questions about the quality and safety of L'Oréal products, whether based on proven facts or not, whether or not they are related to the use or misuse of a product, could affect the Group's sales and reputation.

+Consumer safety is an absolute priority for L'Oréal: assessing safety is central to any new product development process and a prerequisite before any new product can be brought to the market.
 The principles governing the Group's quality and safety policy are:

-- compliance with safety requirements and laws; - the maintenance of standards and regular updates of safety assessment approaches; - product quality and conformity across the supply chain.
+- satisfaction of customer needs: - compliance with safety requirements and laws; - the maintenance of standards and regular updates of safety assessment approaches; - product quality and conformity across the supply chain.